Macrometacorp/docs/docs/search-views/semantic-search/concepts/index-type.md

+---
+sidebar_position: 30
+title: Index Type
+---

+This page provides basic information about values in the **Index Type** field, which is used in defining semantic search views in Macrometa Global Data Network (GDN).

+You have several distance type options.
 These options, HNSW, IVF, and FLAT, relate to the kind of index that is being used to facilitate fast and efficient vector search.
 Here's a brief overview of each:

 1. **HNSW (Hierarchical Navigable Small World):** This is a method designed to accelerate nearest neighbor search, particularly in high dimensional spaces.
 HNSW constructs a graph-based index that allows for faster search operations by navigating through the graph to find the closest vectors.
 It is an efficient and popular method for large scale similarity search.